Article

 Kickstarter uses a ladder system for its role descriptions across various teams.
 The core duties for each role within the team, up to the final upper management position, are well-defined and described in clear and engaging prose.

-The fintech company's role description framework groups the different roles and positions within departments into six levels.
+The fintech company's role description framework groups the different roles and positions within departments into multiple levels (e.g., five levels for the analytics track and seven levels for the product track).

 Wise then provides detailed role specifications for each level and context about KPIs, leadership responsibilities, and necessary achievements before an employee can progress to the next level.